-- Submit your completed application online by 5.00pm on 10 October 2022
+- Submit your completed application online by midnight on 11 September 2023

-- Note all applications are confidential
+- All applications are confidential.

-Up to two grants are awarded each round to a maximum of $25,000 per award.
+- Up to two grants are awarded each round to a maximum of $25,000 per award.

-Funding can be used to support salary and research-related expenses directly related to the research activity.
+- Funding can be used to support salary and research-related expenses directly related to the research proposal.
 Eligible expenses include: consumables, contribution towards salary of an existing RA/Postdoc (not the lead CI) who as part of their overall duties is working directly on the research.
 Prior approval must be sought for equipment purchases.

-Recipients are expected to provide appropriate acknowledgement of University support when communicating research outcomes.
+- Recipients are expected to provide appropriate acknowledgement of University support when communicating research outcomes.